-11 Advanced Photography (4) CSU - RPT 2
+Advanced Photography (4) CSU - RPT 2

-Lecture 2 hours, laboratory 6 hours.
 Prerequisite: Photography 10 with a grade of "C" or better.
-Recommended: Previous or concurrent enrollment in Journalism 101 for Photojournalism majors.
+Recommended: Previous or concurrent enrollment in Journalism 101 for

 Provides theory and practice of contemporary use of the camera; training in projection control; includes special effects procedures with an emphasis on creative thinking and idea preparation and execution.